brabster/tw-site-hugo/content/posts/2023-05-19-dbt-contracts-in-sql/index.md

 For an API-based digital product interface, a consumer-driven contract might say that in response to a query API call, the consumer expects a response in JSON containing a property "userId" that is a string.
 The provider can test any changes against the contract to ensure they do not break this expectation.
 The contract provides a means and a motivation for the consumer to clearly express important expectations.

 The same approach works with the same benefits for a SQL-based digital product interface.
-In this case, the same contract might say that in response to a SQL query, the consumer expects a table result containing a column "userId" that is a string.
+In this case, the same contract might say that in response to a SQL query, the consumer expects a tablular result containing a column "userId" that is a string.

 ## The Digital Jaffle Shop